keivalya/arm-manipulation-behavior-cloning/README.md

-# robot-arm-manipulation-HRL
-Robotic Arm Manipulation with Human Experience and Hierarchical Reinforcement Learning
+# Robotic Arm Manipulation with Human Experience and Hierarchical Reinforcement Learning